grahamking/isqueue/README.md

 The next time your queue is modified, your listener will wake up.
 Whilst still tailing /tmp/out.log, do `isq put server_type mozilla.org`

-**Monitor**

-The beauty of your queues being just files is that `wc -l /var/spool/isqueue/server_type.queue` will tell you how many messages are waiting.

 **Network**

 Most likely you want to run your background jobs on a different machine to your website or foreground tasks.
 We wire a TCP port (1550 by default) to the `isq put` script using netcat, and use upstart to make it a daemon.
 We copied the upstart config in the Install step above, so just start the server: